Final report for FNE23-038

 2. Evaluate the effect of rack height on survival, growth, disease, and condition of oysters grown on a mid-Atlantic intertidal oyster farm

-Economic assessment will include a producer-level enterprise cost of production analysis (Ahearn and Vasavada 1992) for each of the three rack height treatments.
-During the course of the study records will be kept on gear costs, labor costs, and yield associated with production at each rack height.
-This is intended to compare benefits that might be gained with reduced labor associated with reduced biofouling, with potential losses such as reduced growth rate associated with reduced feeding opportunity associated with elevated racks that remain exposed to air for longer durations.
-The economic model will be developed in consultation with Kevin Sullivan, Rutgers University.
+3. Examine the economic costs and benefits of elevated rack height for the control of Polydora biofouling on a mid-Atlantic intertidal oyster farm.
+Economic assessment included a producer-level enterprise cost of production analysis (Ahearn and Vasavada 1992) for each of the three rack height treatments.
+During the course of the study records were kept on gear costs, labor costs, and yield associated with production at each rack height.
+This enabled a comparison of the benefits that might be gained with reduced labor associated with reduced biofouling, with potential losses such as reduced growth rate associated with reduced feeding opportunity associated with elevated racks that remain exposed to air for longer durations.
+The economic model was developed by economist Kevin Sullivan, Rutgers University.

 4. Share the results of this project with shellfish farming, extension, and research communities.